 - Exchanges (Coinbase, KuCoin, or Binance);

 When it comes to delegating, you should be extra cautious.
-Try delegating only in non-custodial environments and research the third-party you’re about to delegate.
+Try delegating only in non-custodial environments and research the third party you’re about to delegate to.

 And, of course, avoid every offer that sounds too good to be true.